allegro/marathon-consul/README.md

 ### Sync

 - The scheduled Marathon-consul sync may run in two modes:
-    - Only on node that is the current [Marathon-leader](https://mesosphere.github.io/marathon/docs/rest-api.html#get-v2-leader), `sync-leader` parameter should be set to `hostname:port` the current node appears in the Marathon cluster.
+    - Only on node that is the current [Marathon-leader](https://mesosphere.github.io/marathon/docs/rest-api.html#get-v2-leader), `marathon-leader` parameter should be set to `hostname:port` the current node appears in the Marathon cluster.
-      This mode is **enabled by default** and the `sync-leader` property is set to the hostname resolved by OS.
+      This mode is **enabled by default** and the `marathon-leader` property is set to the hostname resolved by OS.
-      Note that there is a difference between `sync-leader` and `marathon-location`: `sync-leader` is used for node leadership detection (should be set to cluster-wide node name), while `marathon-location` is used for connection purpose (may be set to `localhost`)
+      Note that there is a difference between `marathon-leader` and `marathon-location`: `marathon-leader` is used for node leadership detection (should be set to cluster-wide node name), while `marathon-location` is used for connection purpose (may be set to `localhost`)
     - On every node, `sync-force` parameter should be set to `true`